system-zero/system-zero/data/docs/la.md

 given argument.

-This method, it has a default char *argument (the one to be removed), but also awaits an environment, through designated initializers which is at least in C11.
+This method, it has a default char *argument (the one to be removed), but also awaits an environment, through designated initializers which are standardised at least in C11.

 ```C
 typedef struct file_remove_opts {